Fifth Street Towers

 If you agree, please click on the "Submit" button below to continue processing your email message.

-Ms. Penny Sayler is a product liability, health care, construction, and commercial litigator with an additional focus in appeals and trusts and estates.
+Ms. Penny Sayler is a products liability, health care, construction, and commercial litigator with an additional focus in appeals and trusts and estates.

 As an accomplished litigator, Ms. Penny Sayler has significant district and appellate court experience in multiple jurisdictions.
 She works across the nation to defend natural and propane gas companies against fire and explosion claims, and to defend health care providers against liability claims.
 She works in Minnesota on construction, commercial, and trusts and estates disputes.
 She also handles state and federal appeals.
 Ms. Penny Sayler regularly presents on discovery, brief writing, and appellate issues.

-Ms. Penny Sayler serves as co-chair of the Minnesota Defense Lawyers Association Products Liability Committee.
-She is also co-reporter for Eighth Circuit updates for DRI’s Certworthy publication.
+Ms. Penny Sayler serves on the Minnesota Defense Lawyers Association’s Board of Directors and was co-chair of its Products Liability Committee.
+She recently served as co-reporter for Eighth Circuit updates for DRI’s Certworthy publication.

 Ms. Penny Sayler graduated summa cum laude from William Mitchell College of Law.
 Prior to joining Bassford Remele, Ms. Penny Sayler served as Justice Christopher J. Dietzen’s law clerk at the Minnesota Supreme Court.